What is a Cash Flow Statement?

-Cash flow statement shows the movement in cash items that takes place over a given financial period.
+The cash flow statement shows the movement in cash items that takes place over a given financial period.
 The object of its preparation is to reconcile the opening cash position with the closing cash position by providing a fairly detailed, and itemized, list of sources from which additional cash was generated during the period and the use to which such cash was put to.
-Thus there would be two basic parts of this statement.

-The cash flow statement shows the movement of cash between two periods.
+A secondary objective of the statement of cash flows is to provide information about the financing and investing activities of a business.
 This statement shows various causes of variances in cash balance.
 Like the fund flow statement, this statement also shows inflow and outflow of cash between two time periods generally from January to 31 December.

-Cash flow statement is like fund flow statement, cash flow highlights only total cash inflow and closing cash in the end.
-It speaks about the short term financial positions of a corporate.
-It speaks about the speed of cash being collected from debtors, stock and other current assets, on the other hand, the use of cash in paying current liabilities.
+cash flow highlights only total cash inflow and closing cash in the end.
+It speaks about the short-term financial positions of a corporate.
+It speaks about the speed of cash being collected from debtors, stock, and other current assets, on the other hand, the use of cash in paying current liabilities.

 A brief statement that shows: